-Employees of the student food services program All employees or other individuals who select or beverages to be sold to students on a school campus during the school day shall select and procure such foods and beverages in a manner consistent with the goals established by the board in policy 6200, Goals of School Nutrition Services, and policy 6140, Student Wellness, and with all state and federal laws and regulations.
-Food selection also must be consistent with statewide nutrition standards for school meals, a la carte foods and beverages, and items served in after-school snack programs.
+All employees or other individuals who select or beverages to be sold to students on a school campus during the school day shall select and procure such foods and beverages in a manner consistent with the goals established by the board in policy 6200, Goals of School Nutrition Services, and policy 6140, Student Wellness, and with all state and federal laws and regulations.
 Additionally, in furtherance of the board's goals, the board establishes the following standards for school meals and other foods sold or available on school campuses.